 - Temporary Windows installation files

-Disk cleanup would now warn you that if you clean up the previous Windows installations or temporary installation files, you will no longer be able to restore the machine back to the previous version of Windows.
-That’s a fair warning.
+- Disk cleanup would now warn you that if you clean up the previous Windows installations or temporary installation files, you will no longer be able to restore the machine back to the previous version of Windows.
+Click Yes to continue.

-If the Disk Cleanup utility doesn’t list the Previous Windows installation(s) entry, or it throws up an error when cleaning up, use Windows 10’s Storage Settings app to clean up previous versions of Windows folder.
+If Disk Cleanup doesn’t list the Previous Windows installation(s) entry, or it throws up an error when cleaning up, use Windows 10’s Storage Settings (as in Method 2 below) as an alternative.

 TAKEOWN /F C:\Windows.old /R /D Y icacls C:\Windows.old /grant administrators:F /T

 The above command is to take ownership of

 Windows.old, its subfolders, and all the files recursively.
 It also assigns full control Permissions for the

 Administratorsgroup.
 So, the process might take some time to complete.

 - Then, run the following command to remove the